FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Related Work

+As aforementioned, there are two deficiencies in the existing studies.
+On the one hand, the data or information used by existing studies to evaluate the QoS attributes of cloud service trust level is usually obtained in the form of documents, which are either from the technical specifications or SLA statements on cloud service provided by CSP.
+It is assumed that the CSP will honestly abide by its commitment in the documents to provide cloud service.
+However, some CSPs may be driven by profits to exaggerate the QoS of their cloud services to attract more PCCs, which makes the trust assessment of cloud services lack objective fairness and transparency.
+In addition, it is a challenging issue for individual PCC that effectively obtains the information or data related to QoS attributes of cloud services provided by various CSPs.

-On the other hand, existing researchers usually employ the single and constant value of QoS attribute (e.g., the agreed service level objective (SLO) regarding QoS attribute in the service level agreement (SLA) contracted by CSP and CSC) of cloud services to assess the trustworthiness or trust level of CSPs.
-In fact, even for the same cloud service and the same QoS attribute, different CSCs may have different QoS and SLO requirements.
-Then, a CSP must be capable of providing cloud service with various QoS attributes having different SLOs for its CSCs.
-Moreover, most of the existing researches adopt subjective based weighting approach to assign weights for QoS attributes.
-This approach does not apply to most general evaluators who have no expertise and experience in the field of cloud assessment.
-Therefore, the existing trust assessment methods are not well adopted to the running state of cloud environment in a real-world scenario, in which the QoS are dynamic and fluctuant continuously.
+On the other hand, trust assessment methods proposed by existing studies usually employ the single and constant value of QoS attributes (e.g., the agreed service level objective (SLO) regarding QoS attribute in the SLA contracted by CSP and CSC) to assess the trust level of cloud services provided by CSPs.
+In fact, even for the same cloud service and the same QoS attribute, different PCCs may have different SLO requirements.
+Then, a CSP must be capable of providing cloud service with various SLOs of QoS attributes for its CSCs.
+Moreover, the QoS attributes of cloud service are treated theoretically and idealistically as invariant without considering the dynamic performance of cloud service in the real cloud environment.
+Nevertheless, cloud services may be be affected by the dynamic changes of network, workloads and shared virtualization resources (such as jitter or congestion of network, transactions bursting, capacity expansion and reduction) during operation.
+It will inevitably lead to the continuous fluctuation of QoS attributes of cloud service, which makes the traditional trust assessment method based on the single and constant value of QoS attributes no longer adopted well to the real and dynamic cloud environment.
+In practice, during the operation of cloud service, the actual value of its QoS attributes is dynamic and uncertain.
+Therefore, the trust assessment method of cloud services should be designed from the perspective of the dynamicity and variability of QoS attributes.

+Furthermore, most of the existing trust assessment methods adopt subjective preference based weighting approach to assign weights for QoS attributes.
+Such a method not only affects the accuracy of trust assessment due to the lack of objectivity and flexibility, but also does not apply to the PCCs who do not have professional knowledge and experience in the field of cloud evaluation.

 To the best of our knowledge, there is still a lack of effective solutions to tackle with the above issues.
-Contrary to this, a novel assessment and selection framework for trustworthy cloud service and a trust assessment model are proposed to effectively solve these issues, which will be detailed as follows.
+Contrary to this, a novel assessment and selection framework for trustworthy cloud service and an efficient trust assessment model are proposed to solve these issues.